FAIRplus/the-fair-cookbook/docs/content/recipes/interoperability/bridgedb-recipe.md

 ## Identifier mapping with BridgeDb

-[Identifier mapping](https://github.com/FAIRplus/the-fair-cookbook/blob/id-map-services/docs/content/recipes/interoperability/identifier-mapping.md) is an essential step for data reusability and interoperability as discussed in the linked recipe.
-This step requires of dedicated tools that help us, in this recipe we show how BridgeDb can help us in this process.
+[Identifier mapping](https://github.com/FAIRplus/the-fair-cookbook/blob/id-map-services/docs/content/recipes/interoperability/identifier-mapping.md) is an essential step for data reusability and interoperability.
+This step requires of dedicated tools, here we show how BridgeDb can help us in this process.

+BridgeDB is an open source tool that can help us perform identifier mapping using three different interfaces:
+* Java API
+* R package
+* Webservices

 > :book: In the context of this recipe we will use two terms to categorize identifiers:
 >* *Local identifiers* which refer to identifiers that are locally defined and minted within an organization or database